ehyoo/eas499-db-bench/neo4j/README.md

 We'll have two nodes: Users, Merchandise, and Orders.
 We'll also have a "purchased" relationship between users and orders and a "contains" relationship between orders and merchandise.

-Users
- * all the columns we see in the csv

-Orders
- *

 After copying the files into the import directory for neo4j:
 ```
 LOAD CSV WITH HEADERS FROM "file:/users.csv" as row